Transmission/Communication Medium or Channel:

 • Structure:

-• It consists of two separate wires/conductors which are normally made of copper and twisted with each other and makes single one.
+• It consists of two separate wires/conductors, which are normally made of copper and twisted with each other and make a single one.

 • These cables are twisted together.
 The wires are twisted in a helical form, similar to a DNA molecule.